jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 cannot make Ram attacks but by using his Drive skill the rider may make the mount attack normally.

-Howdah, War: Built for battle, a war howdah is essentially the same as a light howdah
+**Howdah, War**: Built for battle, a war howdah is essentially the same as a light howdah
 - a large box wagon fitted to the top of a large beast - but has armoured and raised walls with notches for archers and spear-throwers.
 Some even have extensions to the front to protect the driver from ranged attacks.
 War howdahs almost always have